Ben-Zion Dinur

+Ben-Zion Dinur (בן ציון דינור; January 1884 – 8 July 1973) was a Ukrainian-born Israeli historian, educator, and politician.
+He held the position of professor of Jewish history at the Hebrew University of Jerusalem and represented Mapai in the first Knesset, serving as Minister of Education.
+Dinur was one of the founders of Yad Vashem and a member of the Israel Academy of Sciences.

+The Dinur Center for Research in Jewish History was named in his honor.

 Biography

 Ben-Zion Dinaburg (later Dinur) was born in Khorol in the Russian Empire (now Poltava Oblast, Ukraine).
 He received his education in Lithuanian yeshivot.
 He studied under Shimon Shkop in the Telz Yeshiva, and became interested in the Haskalah through Rosh Yeshiva Eliezer Gordon's polemics.
 In 1898 he moved to the Slabodka yeshiva and in 1900 he traveled to Vilnius and was certified a Rabbi.
 He then went to Lyubavichi to witness the Chabad-Lubavitch branch of Hasidic Judaism.
 Between 1902 and 1911 he was engaged in Zionist activism and teaching, which at some point resulted in a brief arrest.
 In 1910 he married Bilhah Feingold, a teacher who had worked with him in a girls' trade school in Poltava.
 In 1911, he left his wife and son for two years to attend Berlin University, where he studied under Michael Rostovtzeff and Eugen Täubler.
 He then spent two more years at the University of Bern, where he began his dissertation under Rostovzev, on the Jews in the Land of Israel under the Roman Empire.
 The break of World War I forced him to move to the University of Petrograd.
 However, due to the October Revolution, he did not receive his PhD.
-He was a lecturer at the University of Odessa from 1920 to 1921.
+He was a lecturer at Odesa University from 1920 to 1921.